danidiaz/unfazed/README.md

 Like [foreign-store](https://hackage.haskell.org/package/foreign-store), this library can be used to preserve a value between ghci reloads.

 Unlike [foreign-store](https://hackage.haskell.org/package/foreign-store), this library doesn't use FFI.
-Instead, it works by storing values in auxiliary threads and communicating with the threads by means of asynchornous exceptions.
+Instead, it works by storing values in auxiliary threads and communicating with the threads by means of asynchronous exceptions.

 Inspired by this [Haskell Discourse](https://discourse.haskell.org/t/live-reloading-gui-from-scratch/9569) thread about live reloading in ghci.